814-113 THAI GEOGRAPHY

 Established in 1999, International Centre for Environmental Management (ICEM), is an independent technical service centre that assists government, private sector and communities to enact policies for sustainable development.
 The organization specializes in biodiversity conservation, climate change, water resources management, strategic environmental assessment, and environmental and social economics.
 The maps provided below are intended for Thai Geography students and academic purposes only.

-Relevant Thailand country maps – Archived from 2000
+Relevant Thailand country maps – Archived from 2000 (low res only)

-United States University Websites
+United States University Websites/ Projects

-- Calvin College, Grand Rapids, Michigan – National Atlas Project (National Atlas 23MB PDF)
+- Calvin College, Grand Rapids, Michigan – Thailand National Atlas Project | 24mb pdf

 - University of Texas at Austin – Perry-Castañeda Library Map Collection